 One concern many older mothers have is Down syndrome.
-Statistics on Down syndrome can frighten any mother—but especially older women.
+Statistics on Down syndrome causes can frighten any mother—but especially older women.
 It is at age 35 when the usual age questions arise about genetic testing.
-In our practice, we believe the arbitrary age for concern over Down syndrome should be at least 40 years, although concerns over other chromosomal disorders may lower this age to 35.
+In our practice, we believe the arbitrary age for concern over Down syndrome causes should be at least 40 years, although concerns over other chromosomal disorders may lower this age to 35.
 Check the statistics and see how the incidence of any chromosomal disorder increases with age:

 |Mother’s Age||Risk of Baby with Down Syndrome||Risk of Baby with Any Chromosomal Disorder|

 Prenatal Screening Tests

 No matter what your age, it’s important to discuss with your health-care provider the benefits and risks of prenatal screening tests.
 The choice of having these tests is entirely up to you.
 Consider these factors: